Springs-DSA/neighborgoods-rs/README.md

 # Pages
 The following are the available pages to interact with the application:
 1. Landing - a simple page giving a high level overview of the application.
+The starting page for first-time users.
 2. Login - self explanatory
 3. SignUp - self explanatory
-4. FAQ/About/Community Agreement - pages offering more in depth information about the platform, and this node in particular.
+4. FAQ/About/Community Agreement - pages offering more in depth information about the platform, and the node being viewed.
-5. Inventory - the main page for viewing what items are available in the network, and examining them.
+5. Inventory - a collection of all open offers and requests listed on the node, along with search tools to find what a user needs.
-6. ItemManagementView - the page displays a single item in full.
-Also allows for borrowing.
+6. Item Management View - the page displays a single item in full.
+Items are borrowed from this page.
-7. ItemContribution - allows for the contribution of new items to the network.
+7. Item Contribution - allows for the contribution of new items to the network.
-8. UserProfile - the main page for users to manage their own profiles.
+8. User Profile - the main page for users to manage their own profiles.
 Includes their own stats and history of actions involving them, along with outstanding commitments.
-9. Dashboard - the default page redirected to after logging in.
+9. Dashboard - AKA home page.
+The starting page for users who have logged in.

 # UI/UX
 [proposed palette](https://coolors.co/palette/f0ead2-dde5b6-adc178-a98467-6c584c)